-A catamaran is a boat that has two hulls instead of a single hull which the traditionally designed one-hulled boats have.
-Catamarans were designed to be fishing boats though their use has increased and widened manifold in today’s times.
-The following points will enable us to understand the boat and its types very clearly.
+A catamaran is a boat with two hulls instead of a monohull which the traditionally designed sailing boats have.
+They were designed to be fishing boats though their use has increased today.
+Generally, they have more interior space, saloons and cabins than a conventional sailing vessel.

-The catamaran was first created by the fishing community ‘Paravas’ in Tamil Nadu in the 17th century.
-The main feature of these boats was the fact that they had two hulls which offered a lot of stability and balance as compared to the other fishing boats of that era.
-This concept of two-hulled boats was adopted by the British and then made popular across the world.
+The fishing community ‘Paravas’ in Tamil Nadu first created the catamaran in the 17th century.
+The main feature of these boats was that they had two hulls which offered a lot of stability and balance compared to the other fishing boats of that era.
+This concept of two-hulled boats was adopted by the British and then made famous across the world.

-In the present times, catamarans have evolved from being mere sailboats or fishing boats.
-Evolved does not mean just a change in the usage but also in the design and construction of these boats.
-There are two basic design types of catamarans known as the Pontoon and the SWATH (Small Waterplane Area Twin Hull).
+In the present times, cats have evolved from being mere sailboats or fishing boats.
+There are two basic design types of catamarans: Pontoon and SWATH (Small Waterplane Area Twin Hull).

-The former is quite small, compact and uses floats (known as pontoons in the marine slang) as a major technology to propel in the water along with the dual hulls; whereas the latter is quite large and is designed primarily to maintain the balance in areas of the sea which have unpredictable currents and tides.
+The former is relatively small, compact and uses floats (known as pontoons in marine slang) as a major technology to propel the water along with the dual hulls.
+In contrast, the latter is quite large and is designed primarily to maintain balance in sea areas with unpredictable currents and tides.

-It has to be noted that in today’s times all variations of catamarans are motorised and engine-powered making them even more reliable than what they used to be before.
+It has to be noted that in today’s times, all variations of catamarans are made of fiberglass or carbon fiber.
+They are motorised and engine-powered, making them even more reliable than they used to be before.

 Some of the main types of catamarans can be elaborated as follows:

-Some examples of cruise catamarans in the world that are very popular are the Stena Voyager (operating in the Irish Sea) and Victoria Clipper IV (operating between Seattle and Victoria in the USA).
+Some popular cruise catamarans worldwide are the Stena Voyager (operating in the Irish Sea) and Victoria Clipper IV (operating between Seattle and Victoria in the USA).

 Catamaran sailing is another type and utility of a catamaran.
 Sailing catamarans are used for recreational purposes by people who want to experience the life of a sailor.